-Evan Casper-Futterman is a 3rd generation New Yorker born in the Bronx, raised in Manhattan, and currently living in Brooklyn.
+Evan Casper-Futterman is a 3rd generation New Yorker living in the Bronx.
 He earned a master's degree in Urban and Regional Planning from the University of New Orleans in 2011, and was a White House Intern in the Spring of 2012 in the Domestic Policy Council's Office of Urban Affairs.
 In the summer of 2013 he was a Research Fellow for the US Federation of Worker Cooperatives.
 He is currently a doctoral candidate at the Bloustein School of Urban Planning and Public Policy at Rutgers University, studying economic democracy and economic development.
 He is on the Board of Directors of the Cooperative Economics Alliance of New York City (CEANYC).
 His writing has been published in The Lens and The Huffington Post, as well as the peer-reviewed Berkeley Planning Journal.
 He contributed a chapter in the edited volume, The Unfathomable City: A New Orleans Atlas (2013).